Support our work by becoming our Patron! Learn More

 Curtains:

-A curtain is a piece of cloth intended to block or obscure lights, or drafts or water in the case of a shower curtain, and they fulfil several important functions.
+A curtain is a piece of cloth intended to block or obscure lights, drafts, or water in the case of a shower curtain, and they fulfill several important functions.

 1. Cloth Curtains:

-• They can add colour and pattern to the decor of the guest room or hotel public area.
+• They can add color and pattern to the decor of the guest room or hotel public area.

-• Curtains cover bareness and furnish a guest room even without the need for expensive furniture.
+• Curtains cover the bareness and furnish a guest room even without the need for expensive furniture.

 • Curtains can change the apparent size of the hotel guest room or can also be used to conceal any architectural flaws.